James1979/sla-operational-dashboard/README.md

 # Steno SLA & Operational Performance Dashboard (Starter Repo)

-This is a **starter kit** generated from your GenSpark master prompt output.
-It includes:
 - A ready-to-run **file tree** split into phases
 - SQL for schema, seeds, and KPIs
 - Looker LookML views/explore/dashboard